GeminiDRSoftware/astrodata/docs/manuals/usermanual/intro.rst

         $ cd astrodata # Or the directory where you cloned the repository
         $ pip install -e .

-.. todo:: Need to link to gemini_instruments specifically.
-Would like to use
-    intersphinx but it's struggling with readthedocs it seems.

-    Is there an option that isn't turned on in the dragons readthedocs?

 If you're interested in using |astrodata| out-of-the-box with a specific type of data, you may want to install the astrodata package together with their extensions. |astrodata| alone defines a base class, |AstroData|, which